cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

   <empty line> [Facultative]n

 An empty line is a line that does NOT contain amino-acid.
 A line that contains the ClustalW annotation (.:\*) is empty.
 Spaces are forbidden in the name.
 When the alignment is being read, non character signs are ignored in the sequence field (such as numbers, annotation...).

-.. note:: Note: a different number of lines in the different blocks will cause the program to crash or hang.
+.. note:: A different number of lines in the different blocks will cause the program to crash or hang.

 Libraries
 =========